U.S., Japan eye possible small trade deal by September: sources

 The U.S. Trade Representative’s office had no immediate comment on the possibility of a deal.
 A U.S. Commerce Department official also declined to comment.

-Reporting by David Shepardson and Andrea Shalal; Editing by Sonya Hepinstall
+Reporting by David Shepardson and Andrea Shalal; additional reporting by Kaori Kaneko and Linda Sieg in Tokyo.; Editing by Sonya Hepinstall & Kim Coghill